ignavinuales/Battery_RUL_Prediction/README.md

 The  objective is twofold:
 1. Extract and create new features from the source datasets based on voltage, current, and time.
 2. Predict a battery's remaining useful life (RUL) by developing a feedforward and a Long-Short-Time-Memory (LSTM) neural network using PyTorch.
+3.
+Motivation: The RUL of a battery can be usually estimated by its capacity (mAH).
+However, what if the capacity cannot be measured?
+The idea behind the project is to predict the RUL measuring only voltage (V) and current (A).

 #### Source datasets:
 The public datasets can be found here: https://www.batteryarchive.org/list.html